 With a will, you can dictate how your assets may be used for the benefit of your children and when those assets will be distributed to them for their control.
 Most individuals do not wish to distribute the money outright to their children until they become responsible adults.
 If you have concerns along these lines, then you’ll want to discuss whether a will or an alternative legal arrangement, such as a trust, is the best mechanism for distributing assets to your children.

-What Documents Will An Attorney Draft For You?
+What Documents Can Our New Jersey Will Lawyers Draft For You?

 Proper estate planning often involves more than just creating a will.
 For example, you need to dictate who has control of your medical and financial decisions if you become incapable of handling them during your life – a will does not control this issue.
 So, in addition to your will, an experienced attorney will also draft powers of attorney.